From Business Goals to Technical Solutions: How We Built a Custom Single-Page E-Commerce Website

 Our technical project lead knew how important this project was to the client and fully invested himself and our team to get the job done right.

-He learned the business inside out, studying their product catalog and thoroughly interviewing each of the sales staff as needed.
-He amassed a mountain of information in order to make sure he had all the pieces to orchestrate the project successfully.
+He learned the business inside out, studying their product catalog and thoroughly interviewing each sales staff as needed.
+He amassed a mountain of information to ensure he had all the pieces to orchestrate the project successfully.

-Throughout the project, he kept in constant communication with our customer, usually touching base daily.
-We consistently assessed the state of the project and communicated the impact of any desired modifications and providing solution options.
+He constantly communicated with our customer throughout the project, usually touching base daily.
+We consistently assessed the state of the project, communicated the impact of any desired modifications, and provided solution options.

-This attention to detail, understanding of the goal and business, explanation of technical options and solutions, and relationship building with all members of the customer team positively reinforced to our client that we were the right people to entrust with this project.
+This attention to detail, understanding of the goal and business, explanation of technical options and solutions, and relationship building with all customer team members positively reinforced to our client that we were the right people to entrust with this project.

-In our experience, more things go right when you have crystal clear requirements.
+In our experience, more things go right when you have precise requirements.
 If you want to hit a home run on a project, it means rolling with the punches and providing a seamless and positive experience with change.

 To hone in on those requirements, our technical project lead, who needed to put on his business analyst hat, was able to convert our customer's business requirements (read: dreams) into technical requirements that our engineering team could then execute.
 We identified the user story descriptions and acceptance criteria.

-But Agile helped us build the best e-commerce software for our customer.
+However, implementing Agile web development practices helped us build the best e-commerce software for our customers.
 We drilled down at the beginning, took feedback each sprint, showed impact analysis for newly desired features based on how the web app was shaping up, and modified as needed.

-Last minute changes or roadblocks were no problem with this approach.
+Last-minute changes or roadblocks were OK with this approach.
 Our technical project lead presented the impact of each decision so our customer could make the most informed choices.

 Due to the lack of uniformity of the dataset, our team felt that a NoSQL database was the way to go.
-To condense five-million SKUs down into just 33 NoSQL documents, they used CosmosDB, a schema-agnostic, document database.
+To condense five million SKUs into just 33 NoSQL documents, they used CosmosDB, a schema-agnostic document database.

-Did we mention that this information was uncomputerized so there was no digital source?
-Our customer had to manual catalog each item digitally.
+Did we mention that this information was uncomputerized, so there was no digital source?
+Our customer had to manually catalog each item digitally.

-To understand and design the dataset, our technical project lead dedicated the majority of his first three weeks onsite interviewing the sales team to understand the attributes and identify any anomalies.
+Our technical project lead dedicated most of his first three weeks onsite interviewing the sales team to understand the attributes and identify any anomalies to understand and design the dataset.

-In the end, our data schema prevailed, but not without trial and error.
-After three weeks onsite and several iterations later, we were happy to report we out-customized the sales team.
+Ultimately, our data schema prevailed, but not without trial and error.
+After three weeks on site and several iterations later, we were happy to report we out-customized the sales team.

 Outcome

-This was truly a one-team approach.
-Despite needing to build and document requirements, change requirements, and architect a whole data schema, we were able to stay within budget and meet our deadlines.
+This was indeed a one-team approach that led to our successful e-commerce website development.
+Despite needing to build and document requirements, change requirements, and architect a whole data schema, we could stay within budget and meet our deadlines.

-This single-page e-commerce web application is officially in use and our customer couldn't be happier.
+This single-page e-commerce web application is officially in use, and our customer couldn't be happier.
 Using their new data schema, a patron selected--and our customer manufactured--a product that had never been sold before!
-The customization of this dataset and website allowed our customer's clientele to discover products they didn't even know they had in their own catalogs.

-We look forward to continuing a great partnership with this awesome team.
+We look forward to continuing a great partnership with this incredible team.

 If you're looking for a custom e-commerce solution to your e-commerce challenges, use the form to contact us below!